KangerDrew/KangerDrew/README.md

 I am an aspiring software developer with a background in aerospace engineering 🚀 ✈️

-I have also recently gradauted from the Lighthouse Labs Web Development Bootcamp. 👨‍💻
+Lighthouse Labs Web Development Bootcamp graduate. 💡

 ## Technologies & Tools
 - Experienced with: